world-class/REPL/software/README.md

 - :star: [Atom](https://atom.io/)
 - :star: [Brackets](http://brackets.io/) - Used in module [Introduction to Programming I](../modules/level_4/introduction_to_programming_i/).
 - :star: [Visual Studio Code](https://code.visualstudio.com/)

+### Time trackers
+- [Clockify](https://clockify.me/) - (Web, Chrome, Firefox, Windows, Mac, Linux, iOS, Android, Integrations) - *"Clockify is the only truly free time tracking software.
+It's a simple time tracker and timesheet app that lets you and your team track work hours across projects.
+Unlimited users, free forever."*
+- [Toggl](https://toggl.com/) - (Chrome, iOS, Android, Windows, Mac, Linux) - *"Toggl makes time tracking so simple you’ll actually use it.
+But even if you forget, our tracking reminders and idle detection have your back."*

 ### Touch typing
 - [Typing.com](https://www.typing.com/) - Learn to type for free without looking at your keyboard.